South Beach Township Charrette Underway

-TSW has started a week-long charrette for a 250 acre new town on New Providence Island, The Bahamas.
-The site lies four miles south of downtown Nassau, near South Beach, in an area that has been marked by conventional sprawl development patterns in recent decades.
+TSW is leading a week-long charrette to plan a new town development on New Providence Island, The Bahamas.
+The government of The Commonwealth of The Bahamas has commissioned TSW to develop a model for new town development in an area near South Beach that has experienced conventional sprawl development patterns over the past few decades.

 These goals, as well as feedback from on-going stakeholder involvement, will serve as a foundation for the charrette, which runs through the morning of Saturday April 16, 2011.